xtuml/training/courses/System Modeling with the xtUML Editor/Configuration Management with GitHub and eGit/12_merge_and_resolve_model_conflict.md

-After completing this video and successfully passing the associated quiz, if you would like a more in-depth video that discusses xtUML xtUML compare and merge the follow video is available: https://www.youtube.com/watch?v=eux2oq6rRPw
+After completing this video and successfully passing the associated quiz, if you would like a more in-depth video that discusses xtUML model compare and merge the follow video is available: https://www.youtube.com/watch?v=eux2oq6rRPw